 Understanding blood types is crucial for several reasons:

-1. Medical Emergencies: Knowing your child’s blood type can save lives in emergencies where transfusions are needed.
+1. Medical Emergencies: Knowing your child’s blood type can save time in emergencies where transfusions are needed.

-3. Genetic Counseling: For couples planning families, understanding potential genetic outcomes allows for informed decisions.
+3. Genetic Counseling: For couples planning families, understanding likely inheritance patterns can help set accurate expectations.

 The Role of Genetic Counseling